Even as we have gained greater freedom, we are feeling increasingly powerless.

 No longer does birth absolutely determine the course of one’s life; a farmer’s child isn’t necessarily going to be a farmer, a laborer’s a laborer, and only an academic’s an educated person with a white-collar job.
 A woman isn’t necessarily going to be pushed into the role of housemaker and mother.

-Then again, social and cultural pressures to conform with old roles are still strong, and economic pressures have come to the point where it’s not even clear anymore whether a middle-class family’s children will be middle-class themselves (or indeed, if the parents will remain middle-class).
+social and cultural pressures to conform with old roles are still strong, and economic pressures have come to the point where it’s not even clear anymore whether a middle-class family’s children will be middle-class themselves (or indeed, if the parents will remain middle-class).

 Caught between empty but alluring consumer freedom and the profit-maximizing cruel calculus of faceless corporations, it seems as if all we can do is pray for a job and be content if only we can still go shopping – or, in some places like New York City, have two jobs and get by, after a fashion.
 You may feel utterly powerless to control the course of your life, but at least you can still choose between 50 different kinds of breakfast cereal and 500 channels of entertainment.